merenlab/merenlab.org/_posts/anvio/2016-05-21-archaeal-single-copy-genes.md

 |*kind.txt*|A flat text file which contains a single word identifying what type of profile the directory contains.
 If this word is 'singlecopy', the profile is used to calculate percent completeness and contamination.
 Otherwise it will only be used to visualize contigs with HMM hits without being utilized to estimate completeness.|
 |*reference.txt*|A file containing source information for this profile to cite it properly.|
 |*target.txt*|A file containing the target alphabet and context.
 See [this](https://github.com/meren/anvio/pull/402) for more details.
 For this particular collection the target will be `AA:GENE` (because it was prepared using amino acid alignments, and we want them to be searched within gene calls stored in contigs databases), however, the the target term could be any combination of `AA`, `DNA`, or `RNA` for the alphabet part, and `GENE` or `CONTIG` for the context part (well, except `AA:CONTIG`, because we can't translate contigs).|
+|*noise_cutoff_terms.txt*|A file to specify how to deal with noise.
+[See this comment](https://github.com/merenlab/anvio/issues/498#issuecomment-362115921) for more information on the contents of this file.

 Examples of each file can be found [here](https://github.com/meren/anvio/tree/master/anvio/data/hmm/Campbell_et_al), and if you'd like to jump right in using the archaeal single-copy gene collection by [Rinke et al.](http://www.nature.com/nature/journal/v499/n7459/full/nature12352.html), please help yourself to the directory located [here]({{ site.url }}/files/Rinke_archaeal_HMM.tar.gz).